Azure/azure-sdk/releases/2020-01/dotnet.md

 Detailed changelogs are linked from the [Quick Links](#quick-links) below.
 Here are some of the highlights:

+### Event Hubs

+- Namespaces have been reorganized to align types to their functional area.
+Cross-functional types have been left in the root namespace while specialized types were moved to the Producer, Consumer, or Processor namespaces.

+- The hierarchy of custom exceptions has been flattened, with only the EventHubsException remaining.
+The well-known failure scenarios that had previously been represented as stand-alone types are now exposed by the `Reason` property.
+Please see the [Event Hubs README](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/eventhub/Azure.Messaging.EventHubs#event-hubs-exception) for details.

+### Key Vault

+- Challenge-based authentication requests are only sent over HTTPS.

 ### Storage

 - Added Exists API to BlobBaseClient and BlobContainerClient
 - Fixed SAS related bugs
 - Fixed progress reporting for parallel uploads
 - Fixed issue where certain query parameters were not being logged for DataLake.

-### Key Vault

-- Challenge-based authentication requests are only sent over HTTPS.

 ### Text Analytics